jeremyn/roguelike-sokoban/README.md

 There is a `requirements-dev.txt` file you can install with `pip` if you want packages only used for development.

 Roguelike Sokoban uses the [curses](https://docs.python.org/3/library/curses.html) module for its display. `curses` isn't included in the Python distribution for Windows, so on Windows you might want to use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) or find some other option.

-You can also run this with Docker as described later.

 ## Included levels